-The job hunt is on, and in order to get to the interview process you need a resume that will attract your future employer in the midst of all the other stacks he will receive.
-A reader wrote in asking if she should send a colorful resume on pink or blue paper so that it would stand out in the pile of white and our answer was no. It is not professional; although you don’t want your resume sounding like a boring list of things that you do, we do want you to present it in a businesslike manner.
+The job hunt is on, and in order to get to the interview process, you need a resume that will attract your future employer in the midst of all the other stacks he will receive.
+A reader wrote in asking if she should send a colorful resume on pink or blue paper so that it would stand out in the pile of white, and our answer was no. It is not professional; although you don’t want your resume sounding like a boring list of things that you do, we do want you to present it in a businesslike manner.
 Use these steps to a better resume and get your foot in the door towards that coveted interview.

 - Get a Professional to do it

 Sometimes we just do not know how to put into words what our worth is.
-If you can afford to invest in your future.
+Suppose you can afford to invest in your future.
 This is the best way to go.
 A professional is going to work hard to make sure that everything that you have listed on your profile sheet is enunciated in the way that makes a potential employer take notice.
 They will also provide cover letters to make your resume even more professional looking.

 - Speak to the Employer